angular/angular/packages/compiler/design/separate_compilation.md

 }
 ```

-##### example - ivy application
+##### Example - Ivy application

-To produce an ivy application the options would look like,
+To produce an Ivy application the options would look like,

 ```json
 {